scikit-adaptation/skada-bench/CONTRIBUTE.md

 ## Contributing to the Repository

-We welcome contributions to the DA-Bench project!
+We welcome contributions to the SKADA-Bench project!
 Here's how you can contribute by opening Pull Requests (PRs) and participating in the development process.

 ### Opening Pull Requests